viniltc/viniltc.github.io/README.md

-## Welcome to GitHub Pages
+## About me

 I am Vinil Thekkedath Chackochan, Post-doctoral researcher  at the University of Genova.
-My basic degree is in Applied Electronics and Instrumentation Engineering, following which I completed my master's degree in Bioeingineerng and doctoral degree in Bioengineering and Robotics, focusing primarily in motor control.
+My basic degree is in Applied Electronics and Instrumentation Engineering, following which I completed my master's degree in Bioengineering and doctoral degree in Bioengineering and Robotics, focusing primarily in motor control.

 My research interests lie in the intersection of cognitive neuroscience and neurorehabilitation.